 well — a hole or a shaft drilled into the earth where water, other liquids, and gases are pumped to the surface

-wetlands — land where the soil is very wet or soaked with water during most times of the year, thereby creating open-water habitat for animals and plants adapted to growing in these conditions; contains hydric soils that help filter and regulate the water supply
+wetlands — land where the soil is very wet or soaked with water most of the time; marshes or swamps

 zones — underground layers of freshwater or salt water

 zooplankton (ZO – o – PLANK – ton) — microscopic aquatic animals